The Ophthalmic Innovation Program at the Byers Eye Institute at Stanford

 2017-2018 OPHTHALMIC INNOVATION FELLOW

 Alexander Kreymerman, MS, PhD

 Alexander Kreymerman holds an MS in molecular biology, a PhD in neuroscience, and has received scientific training within ophthalmology departments at University of Miami, University of California San Diego, and Stanford University.
 His major research projects and professional interests are focused on retinal regeneration and neuroprotection, the development of novel, high resolution, and minimally invasive intraoperative imaging and microscopy devices, as well as gene therapy, stem cells, and drug development for ocular pathologies.
 As the Innovation Fellow in the ophthalmology department, Alex pushed forward research that focused on gene therapy and stem cell technology for modeling and designing treatments in retinal dystrophies, as well as intraoperative imaging techniques for retinal and orbital surgery.
-In his spare time, he enjoys spending time with his family, hiking, and diving.

 2016-2017 OPHTHALMIC INNOVATION FELLOW